SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

     }

 However,
-there are several kinds of code access to memory that spans the execution of other code, which is called :newterm:`long-term` access.
+there are several ways to access memory that span the execution of other code, which is called a :newterm:`long-term` access.
 The important difference between instantaneous and long-term access is that two long-term accesses can overlap, with one access starting before the other ends.
 The specific kinds of Swift code that use long-term access are discussed in the sections below.

 ..
 XXX conflicts are unsafe --> they trigger an error

 .. note::